1997 National League Championship Series: Aftermath

 This series reinforced multiple narratives.
-On one hand, it showed how unpredictable baseball can be in the postseason, particularly in the Wild Card era, as the Braves lost the series despite being heavy favorites, while also reinforcing the narrative that the Braves left many opportunities of multiple championships on the table during their historic 14-year run of division titles (1991-2005).
+On one hand, it showed how unpredictable baseball can be in the postseason, particularly in the Wild Card era, as the Braves lost the series despite being heavy favorites, while also reinforcing the narrative that the Braves left many opportunities of multiple championships on the table during their historic 14-year run of division titles.
 Although the Marlins had never won the NL East, they won more World Series as a wild card entrant (1997, 2003) than the Braves did as the NL West/NL East division winner, with 1995 being their lone championship during the run.

-The Marlins were the first 2nd place team to not win their division, yet beat the division winner in the postseason.
+The Marlins were the first 2nd place team to not win their division, yet beat their own division winner in the postseason.
 With postseason expansion in 2012, 2020 (due to a global pandemic) and 2022, this became more common.
-Seven years later, this would be the path for the 2004 Boston Red Sox, defeating the 1st place Yankees, on their way to winning the World Series and breaking the Curse of the Bambino.
+Seven years later, this would be the path for the 2004 Boston Red Sox, defeating the 1st place Yankees, on their way to winning the World Series, ending an 86-year drought and breaking the Curse of the Bambino.

 23 years later, the Braves swept the Marlins in the 2020 National League Division Series.